-So now that you have a degree in BCIN, here is some more info to help you decide.
+Now that you have a degree in BCIN, here is more info to help you decide.

-One of our designer partners not only provides the BCIN but also the EEDS (Energy Efficiency Design Summary) and the Schedule 1 as part of their BCIN certification for drawings.
-Neither of the two is required (unless it is stated in the bylaws of the community), but many municipalities have adopted a preference for them because they help speed both the permit and inspection processes.
+One of our designer partners provides not only the BCIN but also the EEDS (Energy Efficiency Design Summary) and Schedule 1 as part of their BCIN certification for drawings.
+Neither of the two is required (unless it is stated in the bylaws of the community).
+Still, many municipalities have adopted a preference for them because they help speed both the permit and inspection processes.

 More information regarding the EEDS can be found here.

-A Schedule 1 is a form that designers fill out that provides the designers information (name, address, phone number, contact, etc.), the individual who is responsible for the design activities, a description of the design work, and the individual's or firm's BCIN.
-Basically, a Schedule 1 provides information about the designer's qualifications.
+A Schedule 1 is a form that designers fill out that provides the designers information (name, address, phone number, contact, etc.), the individual responsible for the design activities, a description of the design work, and the individuals or firms BCIN.
+Basically, Schedule 1 provides information about the designers qualifications.